evidentlyai/evidently/docs/book/monitoring/add_project.md

 ---
-description: Organize your data in a Project.
+description: Create a Project for your use case.
 ---

 # What is a Project?